rackerlabs/support-how-to/content/how-to/rackspace-data-protection/edit-vm-protection-group/index.md

    <img width="328" alt="Change name of the protection group" src="/support/how-to/edit-vm-protection-group/edit_vm_protection10.png">

-   - Policy
+   - Policy:
      A backup policy can be changed by selecting a new policy from the dropdown menu.
 Note that changing a policy will only affect job runs from the time of the change forward.
 Retention will be unchanged for backups that ran prior to the policy change.

      Backup policies define backup retention as well as the frequency.
 If your protection group needs to use a backup policy that does not appear in your policy list, then contact support, and ask for a new custom policy to be created for your organization.

    <img width="328" alt="Change of policy backup" src="/support/how-to/edit-vm-protection-group/edit_vm_protection11.png">

-   - Start Time
+   - Start Time:
      Backup start time can be defined for protection groups set to run daily jobs as shown in following image.

    <img width="328" alt="Setting of start time for protection groups" src="/support/how-to/edit-vm-protection-group/edit_vm_protection12.png">